sanmai/console/README.md

 composer config extra.console.provider 'App\\Console\\CommandProvider'
 ```

-When a provider is configured:
+The custom provider:
-- The provider class doesn't need to follow the `CommandProvider` suffix convention
+- Works alongside auto-discovery (doesn't replace it)
-- It must still implement `CommandProviderInterface`
+- Doesn't need the `CommandProvider` suffix

-This is useful for:
+- Must implement `CommandProviderInterface`
-- More convenient (optimized autoloader is not necessary)
+- Must have a no-argument constructor

-- Using providers that don't follow naming conventions
+An optimized autoloader is not required to use the custom provider.

 ## Commands with Dependencies